Unity-Technologies/ml-agents/docs/Installation.md

 ## Unity Packages

-You can download the TensorflowSharp Plugin as a Unity package [here](https://s3.amazonaws.com/unity-ml-agents/0.3/TFSharpPlugin.unitypackage).
+You can download the [TensorFlowSharp plugin](https://s3.amazonaws.com/unity-ml-agents/0.3/TFSharpPlugin.unitypackage) as a Unity package.

 ## Help